 Burlington Retirement Community Regulations

 Retirement homes require a licence from the Retirement Home Regulatory Authority (RHRA) to be able to operate in Ontario.
 The RHRA regularly inspects retirement homes and overseas compliance to the Retirement Homes Act of 2010, which requires residences to provide safe, consistent and high-quality care to residents.
 The RHRA has a Public Register available on their website which lists retirement homes that have applied for a license or are already licensees.
 Always make sure to check that the community you are considering has a good standing with the RHRA.
-Industry experts also recommend checking if a retirement home is accredited or certified by an outside organization such as the Ontario Retirement Communities Association (ORCA).
-Accreditation with ORCA or any of the following trusted associations is a sign that a retirement community will be safe and well-managed:
+Industry experts also recommend checking if a retirement home is a member of an outside organization such as the Ontario Retirement Communities Association (ORCA).
+Membership with ORCA or any of the following trusted associations is a sign that a retirement community will be safe and well-managed:

 - The Ontario Long-term Care Association (OLTCA)

 - The Ontario Association of Non-Profit Homes and Services for Seniors (OANHSS)

 - The Canadian Association of Retired People (CARP)